-As at December 31, 2019, the Company had working capital of \$2,753,677 (2018 - working capital deficit - \$925,769) (current assets less current liabilities) and has incurred losses since inception with a deficit of \$8,325,326.
-For the year ended December 31, 2019, the Company used cash flows in operations of \$3,999,132 (2018 - \$1,901,767).
-The Company's ability to continue to meet its obligations and carry out its planned exploration and development activities for at least the next twelve months is uncertain and dependent upon the continued financial support of its shareholders and on securing additional financing.
-There is, however, no assurance that any such initiatives will be sufficient and, as a result, this material uncertainty gives rise to significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
+As at December 31, 2020, the Company had working capital of \$3,832,027 (current assets less current liabilities) and has incurred losses since inception with a deficit of \$17,520,808.
+For the year ended December 31, 2020, the Company used cash flows in operations of \$8,620,335.
+The Company expects it will need to raise additional capital to carry out its planned objectives.
+While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms that are acceptable to the Company and, as a result, this material uncertainty may cast to significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
 These consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for the foreseeable future.
 These adjustments could be material.